Technologicat/unpythonic/doc/features.md

 The machinery itself is also missing some advanced features, such as matching the most specific multimethod candidate instead of the most recently defined one; an `issubclass` equivalent that understands `typing` type specifications; and a mechanism to remove previously declared multimethods.

 **CAUTION**: Multiple dispatch can be dangerous.
 Particularly, `@augment` can be dangerous to the readability of your codebase.
-If methods are added for a generic function defined elsewhere, for types defined elsewhere, this may lead to [*spooky action at a distance*](https://lexi-lambda.github.io/blog/2016/02/18/simple-safe-multimethods-in-racket/) (as in [action at a distance](https://en.wikipedia.org/wiki/Action_at_a_distance_(computer_programming))).
+If a new multimethod is added for a generic function defined elsewhere, for types defined elsewhere, this may lead to [*spooky action at a distance*](https://lexi-lambda.github.io/blog/2016/02/18/simple-safe-multimethods-in-racket/) (as in [action at a distance](https://en.wikipedia.org/wiki/Action_at_a_distance_(computer_programming))).
 In the Julia community, this is known as [*type piracy*](https://docs.julialang.org/en/v1/manual/style-guide/#Avoid-type-piracy).
 Keep in mind that the multiple-dispatch table is global state!

 #### ``typed``: add run-time type checks with type annotation syntax